 Cannabinoids (Marijuana, cannabidiol and synthetic cannabinoids)

 There are a growing number of sources from which pets can be exposed to cannabinoids.
 Some include marijuana, cannabidiol (CBD) and synthetic cannabinoids (SCB).
 Marijuana is the dried preparation form of the leaves and stems of the Cannabis Sativa plant.
 Cannabidiol is a non-psychoactive cannabinoid sold commonly for health benefits (sometimes as an oil) and synthetic cannabinoids are sold for recreational use.
 14 The synthetic products are known by many names including; Spice, K2, Black-mamba, Skunk and Zombie.
 The active cannabinoid in marijuana is 9-tetrahydrocannabinol (THC) which binds a cannabinoid receptor (C1) centrally to cause the inhibition of release of multiple neurotransmitters including acetylcholine, glutamate, GABA, norepinephrine, dopamine and 5-HT).
 15 Synthetic cannabinoids will also bind this receptor but with greater affinity and potency.
 Cannabidiol is non-psychoactive because it does not bind to the C1 receptor.
 The most common route of exposure of cannabinoids is ingestion and onset of clinical signs is usually seen within 1-2 hours.
 15 Clinical signs in marijuana toxicity include ataxia, depression, altered mentation, hypersalivation, mydriasis, nystagmus, bradycardia, hyperaesthesia, urinary incontinence and coma.
 Because cannabidiol does not bind the C1 cannabinoid receptor, less severe signs are expected with overdose compared to THC containing products.
 Some of the CBD products can, however, also contain THC (usually in low concentrations) even when not listed as ingredients.
-16 Due to the high potency of SCBs for the C1 receptor, more extreme clinical signs than marijuana toxicity are expected, but clinical effects data is limited for veterinary species.
+16 Due to the high potency of SCBs for the C1 receptor, more extreme clinical signs than marijuana toxicity are expected, but clinical effects data are limited for veterinary species.
 Treatment for cannabinoid toxicity is mostly supportive.
 Fatalities are rare for marijuana and unlikely with cannabidiol; however, based on human reports, they are more likely with synthetic cannabinoids.
 15 An awareness of the different types of cannabinoids available is therefore important.
 Repeat doses of activated charcoal should be given due to enterohepatic circulation in addition to intralipid therapy due to the lipophilicity.

 Pyrethrins

 Pyrethrins and pyrethroids (derivatives of pyrethrins) are insecticides used commonly in veterinary medicine for flea control.
-The main source of toxicity is when dog flea treatments are used on cats.
+The main source of toxicity in clinical practice is when dog flea treatments are applied to cats.
 Dermal absorption occurs however the majority of bioavailability of the occurs when the agent is groomed off the fur.
 The toxic effects are elicited through interaction of the agents with voltage-sensitive sodium channels.
 Clinical signs typically occur within a few minutes however may be delayed up to 72 hours.
 12 These signs include tremors, hyperexcitability, hypersalivation, seizures and depression.
 Decontamination requires bathing in warm water with a mild detergent.
 Hypersalivation could indicate oral exposure and general gastro-intestinal decontamination guidelines apply.
 Enterohepatic circulation occurs with some pyrethroids.
 Treatment is supportive and aimed at controlling tremors and seizures.
-Intralipid should be use in these cases.
+Intralipid should be used in these cases as we have an evidence base for their benefit.
 17

 Tremorgenic mycotoxins